seepersaud/CourseProject/README.md

 CourseProject
 =============

-A reporitory for the purposes of the Course Project
+A repository for the purposes of the Course Project